 Choosing the right podcast host is a critical first step in getting your content out.
-In this guide, I cover ten of the best podcast hosting platforms ⇣ available right now.
+Here, I cover 10 of the best podcast hosting platforms ⇣ on the market right now.

 Quick overview of the podcast hosting services I have reviewed and compared in this article: